-Methods and Results.
-In this multicentre prospective study, patients with chronic refractory angina undergoing CSR implantation were scheduled for CPET before the index procedure and at 6-month follow-up.
-Main endpoints of this analysis were improvements in VO2 max and in VO2 at anaerobic threshold (AT).
+Methods and results: In this multicentre prospective study, patients with chronic refractory angina undergoing CSR implantation were scheduled for CPET before the index procedure and at six-month follow-up.
+The main endpoints of this analysis were improvements in VO2 max and in VO2 at the anaerobic threshold (AT).
 Clinical events and improvements in symptoms were also recorded.
 A total of 37 patients formed the study population.
-CSR implantation procedure was successful and without complications in all.
-At follow-up CPET significant improvement in VO2 max (+0.97 ml/kg/min [+11.3%], 12.2±3.6 ml/kg/min at baseline vs 13.2±3.7 ml/kg/min, p=0.026), and workload (+12.9 [+34%]; 68±28 W vs 81±49W, p=0.05) were observed, with non-significant differences in VO2 at AT (9.84±3.4 ml/kg/min vs 10.74±3.05 ml/kg/min, p=0.06).
+The CSR implantation procedure was successful and without complications in all.
+At follow-up CPET, significant improvement in VO2 max (+0.97 ml/kg/min [+11.3%]; 12.2±3.6 ml/kg/min at baseline vs 13.2±3.7 ml/kg/min, p=0.026), and workload (+12.9 [+34%]; 68±28 W vs 81±49 W, p=0.05) were observed, with non-significant differences in VO2 at the AT (9.84±3.4 ml/kg/min vs 10.74±3.05 ml/kg/min, p=0.06).
 Canadian Cardiovascular Society (CCS) grade improved from a mean of 3.2±0.5 to 1.6±0.8 (p<0.01), and significant benefits in all Seattle Angina Questionnaire variables were shown.

 Conclusions: In patients with obstructive coronary artery disease suffering from refractory angina, the implantation of a CSR was associated with objective improvement in exercise capacity and oxygen kinetics at CPET, suggesting a possible reduction of myocardial ischaemia.